KYLIEPOPS/tetrys/readme.md

 # Tetrys

 - Disclaimer: This code is old.
-I made it way before i knew anything about organizing and making better code.
-Also, the game is greatly inspired by @meth-meth-method's tetris game both in looks and some code.
+I made it way back when i was pretty much a beginner.
+Some parts of the game are inspired by @meth-meth-method's tetris game video.
+The most striking similarity is probably the color palette, and also the rotate function (i did not manage to make it myself at the time).

 ## 1.10.3